 The key findings are:

-- Nearly a third of planning department staff have been cut since 2009
+- A quarter of planning department staff have been cut since 2009;

-- The new Planning Act has introduced 91 unfunded duties which could cost between £12.1m and £59.1m over 10 years to implement
+- The new Planning Act has introduced 49 unfunded duties to local authorities which could cost between £12.1m and £59.1m over 10 years to implement;

-- It is estimated that over the next 10 to - 15 years the planning sector will have demand for an additional 680 - 730 entrants into the sector
+- It is estimated that over the next 10 to 15 years the planning sector will have demand for an additional 680 - 730 entrants into the sector; and

 Given this, if we want to ensure that the planning system meets its fullest potential to support the post COVID recovery there is a need to:

 - re-invest in planning services, and in the immediate term introduce emergency grants to support post-COVID green, economic recovery

 - ensure planning fees are ringfenced used to support planning purposes

 - provide the resources to undertake the new duties from the Planning (Scotland) Act 2019

 - increase planning fees to ensure they meet their costs, or introduce a subsidy for planning authorities to overcome this shortfall

 - invest in initiatives such as planning apprenticeships to improve the supply of planners in the face of increased demand for their services

 Planning services have been severely impacted due to budget cuts.